mdda/mdda.github.io/_posts/OSS/2014-10-19-pygtk-for-virtualenv.md

 ### Redo the matplotlib setup

-Early on in the installation, there will be a read-out of the currently detected modules available - it should now include all the Gtk options.
+Early on in the installation 'configuration debug', there will be a summary of the currently detected modules available - it should now include all the Gtk options.

 {% highlight bash %}
 pip install matplotlib